-Played on the E3 show floor on PS4 Pro with and against fellow journalists and influencers, the mode pits two teams of four Guardians against each other, but also against in-game enemies.
+Played on the E3 show floor on PS4 Pro, then at Gamescom on a slightly later build, the mode pits two teams of four Guardians against each other, but also against in-game enemies.

 Each team is transported to a different location and rarely meet, although they are racing against each other in trying to complete set tasks before the other.
 The main aim is for a team to collect Motes dropped by computer enemies when defeated and deposit them in a central column.
 Only when deposited do they add to the tally and if a player is killed beforehand, they are lost.

 Collect enough Motes and you can block your rival team from accessing their central column, while sending over a particularly vicious nasty for them to dispatch before they can continue.
 Even more Motes mean even harder enemies are sent to the other side until, when a set total of Motes have been collected, an end-level boss appears on your side.